We often don’t notice caffeine addiction in our lives, but believe me, it’s a real thing.

-I am having surgery soon, and I can’t drink caffeine for ten days before and at least a few weeks after, if ever again.
+I’m having surgery soon, and I can’t drink caffeine for ten days before the surgery and at least a few weeks after, if ever again.

 Now, I knew I drank an excessive amount of Diet Coke, so about a month and a half before starting my preop diet, I replaced Diet Coke with Pure Leaf Unsweetened Black Tea.

 This change accomplished getting rid of carbonation (another thing that is permanently off the list), and frankly, I felt fine.

 I thought this was a good indicator that kicking out the caffeine addiction wouldn’t be hard; I got cocky.

 The day came (2 weeks before starting my preop diet) when it was time to cut all caffeine.